 Part of the ‘week in the life’ will include recording responses to questions via a video.
 The content of the questions will relate to the scenarios presented and there is no preparation required beforehand.

-You will have up to two minutes to review the question and prepare your response, after which time the video will start recording automatically.
-You will have up to three minutes to record your video
+You will have up to three minutes to review the question and prepare your response, after which time the video will start recording automatically.
+You will have up to three minutes to record your video.